JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Harmony_The_One_Universal_Code_of_Communication.md

 ## Music and Emotions

 > . . . only once in a thousand mortal lives is there any great appreciation of harmonics.
 But be not discouraged; some day a real musician may appear on Urantia, and whole peoples will be enthralled by the magnificent strains of his melodies.
 One such human being could forever change the course of a whole nation, even the entire civilized world.
-It is literally true, “melody has power a whole world to transform.”
-[UB 44:1.15](/en/The_Urantia_Book/44#p1_15)
+It is literally true, “melody has power a whole world to transform.” <a id="a65_418"></a>[UB 44:1.15](/en/The_Urantia_Book/44#p1_15)

 For a long time humans have been aware of the power of music to transform the individual to a “higher” self.
 Plato believed that “rhythm and harmony find their way into the inward places of the soul”.
 He regarded the study of harmony as conducive to the “liberation of the soul from the tyranny of  the senses”, which implies a similar psychological distinction between mere perception (directly dependent on sense organs) and an inbuilt, inherent response to harmonious rhythms.
 Plato believed that this response could lead to a state of being whereby negative emotions are dissolved and actually changed to peace and harmony with the environment.